-- e) After the upgraded configuration database is fully started, repeat the previous steps to upgrade each of the remaining servers in the configuration database cluster and start each of them. - 9.
-Upgrade the Data Hub Module master server in the server cluster. - a) If you are upgrading from Spectrum[TM] Technology Platform 10.0 or later, each model directory must contain a version.data file.
+- d) After the upgraded configuration database is fully started, repeat the previous steps to upgrade each of the remaining servers in the configuration database cluster and start each of them. - 9.
+Upgrade the Data Hub Module master server in the server cluster. - a) If you are upgrading from SpectrumTM Technology Platform 10.0 or later, each model directory must contain a version.data file.
 Review all the model.ModelName subdirectories located under SpectrumDirectory/server/modules/hub/db to confirm that they contain a version.data file.
-If any model directory is missing this file, copy the corresponding version.data file from one of the non-master nodes. - b) Important: The installer will prompt you to start Spectrum[TM] Technology Platform after the installation completes.
-You must disable this option so that the server does not start automatically when the installation completes.
+If any model directory is missing this file, copy the corresponding version.data file from one of the non-master nodes. - b) Run the SpectrumTM Technology Platform installer to upgrade the master server to the new version of SpectrumTM Technology Platform. - c) After the upgrade process finishes, the SpectrumTM Technology Platform server starts automatically.
+Wait for the server to complete the startup process, then stop the server. - d) Open the file SpectrumFolder\server\modules\hub\hub.properties in an editor and confirm that the property hub.neo4j.database.type is set to embedded: